Things To Do in Koh Phi Phi

 If Phuket is where all the drunk tourists go to party, Phi Phi is where all the backpackers go to do it.
 If you’re wondering what things there are to do in Koh Phi Phi the main thing is partying.
 There are other things to do and there is one area you can stay in Phi Phi that avoids the parties, more on that later, but in general if you’re not ok with or down for a hectic party scene I wouldn’t really recommend it.

-Koh Phi Phi is a tiny little island that is so small there are no cars.
+Koh Phi Phi is a tiny little island, one of the best islands in Thailand if you ask me.
+The island is so small there are no cars here.
 If you want to get from one side of the island to another, you walk or get a boat out and round.
 Phi Phi is beautiful and so are the surrounding islands you can go to, including the one the film “The Beach” was shot on, but the main activity on Phi Phi really is partying.
 Since there is such a variety of things to do, even within the types of parties, check out the contents above if you want to jump to a specific section, if not let’s start with partying!

 UPDATE: Maya Beach, the one from the film “The Beach” is currently closed to tourists.
 The date it will open again has not yet been announced.